AntiPwr/AntiPwr.github.io/root/wiki/Scender.md

 <img src="wiki_images/Scender.png"><i></i></img>

-> _"Faith, science, and kingdom liberty ripple outward, but all will return to the center on the final day."_
+> _"Faith, science, and kingdom liberty ripple outward, but all will return to the center on the day most significant."_
 > **—Ophelia Necesse**

+Scender is the capital city of [[Sol Unita]], a place where faith, science, and kingdom liberty are deeply intertwined.
+With a population of approximately 840,000 [[Huma]]-resonance, the city’s concentric layout is built in a ripple pattern, symbolizing the spiritual journey of its people—rising from the material world to enlightenment.
+Each ring of Scender serves a distinct function, shaping the daily lives of its inhabitants.
 <!-- wiki-header-section:end -->

 <!-- taxonomy-table-section:start -->